 Eat 4 times per month for 3 months

-This is a great way to plan your meals for a 3 month food supply!
+This is a great way to plan your meals for a 3-month food supply!

 Store Frozen Foods

 Store frozen foods… But wouldn’t they go bad in an emergency if the power goes out?
 Technically, yes frozen foods in your freezer or refrigerator could go bad if the power goes out for multiple days.
-However, there are a couple of good reasons to store up to 3 months of frozen foods in your short term food storage.
+However, there are a couple of good reasons to store up to 3 months of frozen foods in your short-term food storage.

-First, having frozen foods as part of your short term food storage gives you a greater variety and a wider range of meal options that you can regularly eat.
+First, having frozen foods as part of your short-term food storage gives you a greater variety and a wider range of meal options that you can regularly eat.
 This is important because you likely are including frozen or refrigerated foods in your daily meals right now.
 I don’t know about you but I find it worth being prepared enough to continue using those frozen foods even in the case of an emergency.
 A Power outage is a real concern though, especially if you live in a high-risk area for natural disasters.
-Emergencies happen around the world on a daily basis so I would suggest adding an alternative power source, such as a generator, to your 3 month food supply list of things to buy.
+Emergencies happen around the world on a daily basis so I would suggest adding an alternative power source, such as a generator, to your 3-month food supply list of things to buy.

 Second, buying frozen foods in bulk can save money and if you run into financial hard times like a job loss then you can be assured that you have a variety in your food supply.
 My wife and I keep months worth of meat (beef, chicken, etc.) in our freezer.
-I love this because I know that we saved money and when I am craving a Sirloin Steak I just pull one out of the freezer, marinade it, and toss it on the grill.
-We easily have a 3 month plus supply of frozen foods in our garage freezer.
+I love this because I know that we saved money and when I am craving a Sirloin Steak I just pull one out of the freezer, marinate it, and toss it on the grill.
+We easily have a 3-month plus supply of frozen foods in our garage freezer.

-Include non-food items in your 3 month food storage plan
+Include non-food items in your 3-month food storage plan

-Get a 3 month supply of NECESSITIES such as
+Get a 3-month supply of NECESSITIES such as

 - Water Filters,

-- medications and pain killers,
+- medications and painkillers,